 Conditions and diseases

-Acute psychosis is a state in which a person can be found at a given moment; a person in such a state has often lost contact with reality partially or completely.
+Acute psychosis is a state in which a person can be found at a given moment; a person in that state has often lost contact with reality partially or completely.

-- Delusions: a kind of imaginary idea that one has about oneself; the person cannot distinguish between what is real and what is not.
+- Delusions= a type of imaginary idea that one has about oneself; the person cannot distinguish between what is real and what is not.

 - Confusion: coherent conversations can hardly take place, forgetting what one is doing, etcetera.